 Live a Happy Life Outside of the Markets!

 The decisions you make are only as good as the quality of your life.
 If you have negative, regretful feelings outside of the markets they will creep into the decisions you make when trading.
 We go into this more in our Trading Psychology Tips.

 It's important to keep your risk small, allow for the learning curve and most importantly - enjoy the journey of learning about the markets and yourself.

 Trading is about probabilities as it involves both winning and losing.
 Risk management is a key principle in not only becoming a successful crypto trader but remaining there!
 For example, using a stop loss is one way to protect yourself against large losses.

-Clients of Admiral Markets can also access advanced trading features such as Volatility Protection for free.
+Clients of Admirals can also access advanced trading features such as Volatility Protection for free.
 Some of the features are shown below:

 Of course, at this point it is important to note the risks that come with crypto trading.